kharf/declcd/README.md

 #### Deploy a Manifest and a HelmRelease

-Get Go Kubernetes Structs and Import them as CUE schemas.
+Get Go Kubernetes Structs and import them as CUE schemas.

 > [!TIP]
 > Use CUE modules and provide these CUE schemas as OCI container.